JamesYang007/FastAD/README.md

 ### Quadratic Expression Differential

 In ML applications, user usually provide a full parameter vector to an optimizer and write an objective function to calculate objective value and gradient.
 The gradient pointer is provided by the optimizer and user fill values.
-Then it will be more convinent to use `VarView` to bind gradient pointer as buffer.
+Then it will be more convinent to use `VarView` to bind the gradient pointer as buffer.

 Here is an example of differentiating a quadratic expression `x^T*Sigma*x` using `VarView`.